brotchie/Parcoa/README.md

     result.isFail == TRUE

 ### What the heck is a parser combinator?
 Although simple and self-contained, basic Parcoa parsers are useless in isolation.
 A [parser combinator](http://en.wikipedia.org/wiki/Parser_combinator) is a function that takes one or more parsers and creates a *new* parser with added functionality.
-Combined parsers can be further combined, enabling complex parsing behaviour via composition of parsing primatives.
+Combined parsers can be further combined, enabling complex parsing behaviour via composition of parsing primitives.

 For example, instead of a single `'a'` character, we can match any consecutive sequence of a's